baggiiiie/coffeeee/docs/prd.md

-# The Coffee Companion Product Requirements Document (PRD)
+# The Coffeeee Product Requirements Document (PRD)

 ## Goals and Background Context